notdrone/clean-code-javascript/README.md

 ## Introduction

-![Humorous image of software quality estimation as a count of how many expletives you shout when reading code](https://www.osnews.com/images/comics/wtfm.jpg)

 Software engineering principles, from Robert C. Martin's book [_Clean Code_](https://www.amazon.com/Clean-Code-Handbook-Software-Craftsmanship/dp/0132350882), adapted for JavaScript.
 This is not a style guide.
 It's a guide to producing